 "'You pinched Piggy's specs,' said Ralph, breathlessly.
 'You've got to give them back.'"

 Jack is not convinced.

-Ralph has a really interesting line here; he says to Jack “You aren’t playing the game –” and then he cuts himself off.
+And then Ralph says something interesting: he tells Jack, "You aren't playing the game—" and then he cuts himself off.

 There is some hesitation as everyone in the crowd thinks (roughly speaking): "Seriously?"